xingyuansun/pix3d/README.md

 - `rot_mat`: rotation matrix of the object (used in rendering)
 - `trans_mat`: translation matrix of the object (used in rendering)
 - `focal_length`: estimated focal length (in mm, and the width of the sensor is fixed to 32mm; used in rendering)
 - `cam_position`: estimated camera position assuming the object is at the origin, and the camera is looking at the object center.
-The coordinates are defined in 3d model's renderence frame, not voxel's.
-Camera's up vector is `+y`. (used in the evaluation)
+The coordinates are defined in 3d model's reference frame, not voxel's.
+The camera's up vector is `+y`. (used in the evaluation)
 - `inplane_rotation`: estimated inplane camera rotation assuming the object is at the origin, and the camera is looking at the object. (positive value: clockwise rotation, unit: radian; used in the evaluation).
 - `truncated`: whether the object is truncated: "true" or "false"
 - `occluded`: whether the object is occluded: "true" or "false"